Get to know Amagansett

 Southampton has a bustling Main Street for dining and retail therapy, with the Hamptons outpost of the chic Sant Ambroeus (its other elevated locales include Soho, the West Village, and Palm Beach), sending locals into rapturous praise for the crudo and the spaghetti alla chitarra.
 Snacking options are plentiful: Stop calorie-counting at the Village Gourmet Cheese Shoppe or the Fudge Company, and stock up on the toothsome craft creations from Tate’s Bake Shop (everything from chocolate chip pies to gluten-free bars).
 Back at home, those massive estates need lots of wall space to fill, so fortunately there’s the Tripoli Gallery and Arthur T. Kalaher Fine Art right in town, as well as the Mark Humphrey Gallery, which has exhibited such artists as Lichtenstein, Alex Katz, Donald Baechler, Helen Frankenthaler, and Ross Bleckner (the gallery is also your best bet for custom framing).
-And since this is one of the most Hamptons-ish Hamptons, yes, there is a J. Crew on Main Street.
+And since this is one of the most Hamptons-ish Hamptons, yes, there is a Ralph Lauren on Jobs Lane.

 Get to know Water Mill